go-vela/site/content/plugins/registry/terraform.md

 ## Secrets

-**NOTE: Users should refrain from configuring sensitive information in your pipeline in plain text.**
+**NOTE: Users should refrain from configuring sensitive information in their pipeline in plain text.**

 ```diff
 - name: apply